samhuhnke/Huhnke-2026-Social-Values-and-Urban-Greenspaces/README.md

 7. Buffer administrative boundaries with 100m buffer to account for imprecision in PPGIS mapping
 8. Clip PPGIS data to the extent of the 100m-buffered administrative boundaries.
 9. Buffer administrative boundaries with 200m buffer to account for the influence of canopy cover just outside the 100m buffer-zone on points inside the 100m buffer-zone
-10. Clip CLM canopy cover data to the extent of the 200m-buffered administrative boundaries.
+10. Clip CLM canopy cover data to the extent of the 200m-buffered administrative boundaries (+for the 100m-buffered boundaries as a backup)

+#### Helsinki Zonal Statistics - WIP
+1. WIP

-#### Copenhagen:
+#### Copenhagen Pre-Processing
+1. Gathering of CLM canopy cover data for Copenhagen and DigDag administrative boundaries
+2. Extract Copenhagen and Fredriksberg administrative boundaries from DigDag data (Fredriksberg was included as it is surrounded by the Copenhagen municipality)
+3. Dissolve Copenhagen and Fredriksberg administrative boundaries into one element
+4. Buffer administrative boundaries with 100m buffer to account for imprecision in PPGIS mapping
+5. Clip PPGIS data to the extent of the 100m-buffered administrative boundaries
+6. Buffer administrative boundaries with 200m buffer to account for the influence of canopy cover just outside the 100m buffer-zone on points inside the 100m buffer-zone
+7. Clip CLM canopy cover data to the extent of the 200m-buffered administrative boundaries (+for the the 100m-buffered boundaries as a backup)

+#### Copenhagen Zonal Statistics - WIP
+1. WIP

 ### MT_03_Zonal_Statistics_Code